aws/aws-toolkit-vscode/extension-readme.md

 ## <a id="cloudwatchlogs"></a>Amazon CloudWatch Logs

 The AWS Toolkit provides support for [Amazon CloudWatch Logs](https://aws.amazon.com/cloudwatch/).
-Using the [AWS Explorer](#ui-components-aws-expl) of the Toolkit, you can perform the following operations on these schemas:
+Using the [AWS Explorer](#ui-components-aws-expl) of the Toolkit, you can perform the following operations on Log Groups:

 -   List CloudWatch Log Groups
     -   View Log Streams for a Log Group